pyshif/web-player-samples/playback-api-react/README.md

 This React / next.js sample app demonstrates how to integrate with BlendVision One Playback API, get playback info and play with the player component provided by the player SDK.

-You may also refer to BlendVision <a href="https://developers.blendvision.com/docs/player/web-sdk/quick-start" target="_blank"> Getting Started</a> integration guide.
+You may also refer to BlendVision [Getting Started](https://developers.blendvision.com/docs/player/web-sdk/quick-start) integration guide.